 Which broadband is the best?

-Though standard ADSL copper broadband with speeds typically up to 17Mbps are available to most parts of the UK, faster fibre optic broadband provides a far better experience and can offer speeds ranging from 38Mbps to up to 300Mbps.
+Though standard ADSL copper broadband with average download speeds of 10Mbps are available to most parts of the UK, faster fibre optic broadband provides a far better experience and can offer average speeds ranging from 36Mbps to 362Mbps.
 Fibre optic broadband is being rolled out across the UK by BT Openreach and Virgin Media, so you will need to check availability for your area with our fibre broadband postcode checker.
 Broadband providers like Sky, Plusnet and TalkTalk use the BT Openreach fibre optic network for their own fibre services.

 What's the best way to compare broadband deals?